tytydraco/yessleep/out/Can_We_Keep_Him.md

 We drove across the island and stayed with Elena’s sister.

 Don Pedro called to tell us more goats were dead.
-Then dogs.
-Then a man nearby swore he heard a baby crying near the trees.
+Then a man two houses from us swore he heard a baby crying near the trees.

 That night, Elena found something outside the apartment door.